liuximeng2/qtm350-quiz02/README.md

 4. Modify the `_quarto.yml` file to include navigation links to your pages and direct the output to the `docs` folder.

-5. Modify the `index.qmd` file to include a title, a one-line description of the Gapminder dataset, and links to the
+5. Modify the `index.qmd` file to include a title, a one-line description of the Gapminder dataset, and links to the other website pages.

 6. Create a page entitled `life-gdp.qmd` analysing the relationship between life expectancy and GDP per capita.
 Give it a title, a brief introduction, and a graph.
 Show your code.
 Also give it a link in the index page with the text "Life Expectancy and GDP per Capita".